jay808123/testing-module/tasks/testing3-legacy-code/README.md

-# project-name | Language/Technology | Team Size
+# Testing Legacy code | JavaScript | 1

 ## Learning outcomes

-This section should list out all the things the student will learn with this task.
+Your learning outcomes will be:
+- Reading code written by other people

-Testing legacy code
+- Testing legacy code

-Provide a tricky piece of code (function, etc) that has to be tested by a student
+There will be a tricky piece of existing code (function, etc) that has to be tested by a student
-Outcomes:
-Reading code written by other people

 ## Introduction

-This section should give a brief introduction to the coming task, provide some insight into the topics covered in the task: definition, importance etc..
+Often, in real life scenarios, a software developer is presented with a large existing code base.
+Such legacy code often lacks automated tests.
+To improve maintainability and quality, it is useful to add tests to legacy code.
+This task simulates just such a scenario of adding tests to existing code.

 ## Objectives